Did You Know?

 - Approximately 6 Olympic sized swimming pools worth of rainwater is harvested and used on site every year

 - We compost more than 2 shipping containers worth of green waste per annum

-- We’ve been growing plants for over 100 years and 6 full time growers on site means imported pests/diseases
+- We’ve been growing plants for over 100 years and 6 full time growers on site means less imported pests/diseases

 - We grow thousands of plants on our on-site nursery meaning no transportation is required, reducing our carbon footprint